German government accused of watering down climate bill | DW | 07.10.2019

 The changes

-German officials have cut the goal to limit national CO2 emission by 2040, according to Spiegel.
+According to Spiegel, German officials have cut the goal to limit national CO2 emission by 2040.
 Also, the latest version of the bill drops the pledge that Germany would reach greenhouse-gas neutrality by 2050.
 Instead, it only says this goal should be "pursued."

 Another change considers the national climate council, the body of experts appointed by the government.
 The final draft removes the demand for the council to produce a yearly evaluation report.
 Also, the experts would no longer be required to provide advice to ministries on adjusting their CO2 rate to keep them on track.